movingfox/comfy-blog/README.md

     bundle install
     rails generate comfy:blog
     rake db:migrate
+    rake admins:permit

+The last command has to be run since we're creating custom models for admins to manage in the CMS.
+So the permissions for admins have to be updated correctly.
+If you don't see the correct sections in the cms admin panel under Blog, you could also try clicking "Sync" on the UI.

 <h3>Routes</h3>
 Make sure to add these lines in your `config/routes.rb` are at the bottom of the `scope ':locale' do` block: